indieinabox/indieinabox2026/README.md

 The sitewide config is stored in `config.yml` file.
 The following config options are available.
 ```
 base: # The base for urls
-title: # Site title (Alternatively if list line of the content is a heading it is used as title.)
+title: # Site title (Alternatively if first line of the content is a heading it is used as title.)
 support: [md, txt, html, htm] # File extensions which will be parsed
 buildall: true # Whether to build pages without frontmatter
 output-dir: _site # Output directory